vivid-arch/laravel-docs/source/docs/console/commands.md

-  list:devices                List the devices in this project. list:features               List the features. make make:controller             Create a new resource Controller class in a device make:device                 Create a new Device make:feature                Create a new Feature in a device make:job {--Q|queue}        Create a new Job in a domain make:operation {--Q|queue}  Create a new Operation make:request                Create a Request in a specific device.
+  list:devices                List the devices in this project. list:features               List the features. make make:controller             Create a new Controller class in a Device make:device                 Create a new Device make:feature                Create a new Feature in a device make:job {--Q|queue}        Create a new Job in a domain make:operation {--Q|queue}  Create a new Operation make:request                Create a Request in a specific device.

 ```